ScopeM/biscuit/README.md

 If you use **BISCUIT** in your research, please cite:

-**Rantsiou E, Oschmann F, von Ziegler L, Rzepiela, A J, and Stoma S**
+**Rantsiou E, Oschmann F, von Ziegler L, Wüst T, Rzepiela, A J, and Stoma S**
 *BISCUIT: An Open-Source Platform for Visual Comparison of Segmentation Models in Bioimage Analysis*
 F1000Research 2025, 14:1277.
 https://doi.org/10.12688/f1000research.171889.1